Beoning/React-App/README.md

 # Testing React/Redux skills in this App

-Cant deploy because of CORSE
+Cant deploy because of CORS